Robert Smirke (painter): Works

 Smirke's pictures were usually of small size and painted in monochrome, and so adapted for engraving.
 He designed illustrations for the Bible, The Picturesque Beauties of Shakespeare (1783), Johnson's Rasselas (1805), Gil Blas (1809), the Arabian Nights (1811), Adventures of Hunchback (1814), Don Quixote, (translated by his daughter, Mary Smirke, 1818), and various British poets, especially James Thomson.
 The Pedagogue, engraved by Joseph Goodyear for the Amulet of 1830, is typical.
 The Rivals was engraved by William Finden for the Keepsake of 1828; The Secret, by James Mitchell for the same annual in 1830; and The Love Letter was engraved by Alfred W. Warren for the Gem of 1830.

-Smirke painted also some pictures for John Boydell's Shakespeare Gallery and for Bowyer's History of England.
+Smirke also painted some pictures for John Boydell's Shakespeare Gallery and for Bowyer's History of England.
 These works included Katharine and Petruchio, Juliet and the Nurse, Prince Henry and Falstaff, and The Seven Ages.
 A large commemorative plate, with fifteen medallion portraits, of The Victory of the Nile was engraved by John Landseer from his design.
 In the Guildhall Art Gallery was a picture by him representing Conjugal Affection, or Industry and Prudence, and a series of scenes from Don Quixote.